What helps constipation on the keto diet?

 Both inulin and oligofructose have been shown to be the most powerful prebiotics.
 Oligofructose and inulin, from chicory root, have been shown to stimulate the growth of beneficial bacteria.

-Not only will inulin help keep you regular by ensuring your stomach bacteria remain healthy, but this study shows that inulin/oligofructose and the subsequent fermentation process reduces the risks for colon cancer.
+Inulin help keep you regular by ensuring your stomach bacteria remain healthy.
+Additionally, this study shows that inulin/oligofructose and the subsequent fermentation process reduces the risks for colon cancer.

-Read this promising study that shows inulin improves lipid metabolism, can reduce triglycerides and lower very-low-density lipoprotein (bad cholesterol).
+Read this promising study that shows inulin improves lipid metabolism.
+Inulin can reduce triglycerides and lower very-low-density lipoprotein (bad cholesterol).

 Here is an example of supplemental inulin you can get on Amazon.